 When you give your health fund your estimated income, they calculate the premium reduction based on this estimate.
 If your actual income is more or less than expected, your rebate will be adjusted when you lodge your tax return.

-If you see the phrase “excess private health insurance premium reduction or refund” on your tax return, it means you’ve received a higher rebate than you’re entitled to and may owe some money.
+If you see the phrase “excess private health insurance premium reduction or refund” on your tax return, it means you’ve received a higher rebate than you’re entitled to, and may owe some money at tax time.

 The reverse is also true: if you earned less than expected and overpaid on your premiums, the government will refund you the difference on your tax return.